-202 structurally uncharacterized ORFS, 70 proteins have no functional annotation and 132 proteins have a functional annotation.
+The regions remaining after the masking procedure outlined above are annotated as structurally uncharacterized.
+In total, we found 202 ORFs containing at least one uncharacterized region.
+We used the functional annotations from TIGR MG database (28) to identify ORFs with no functional annotation from this set of 202 ORFs.
+Of the 202 structurally uncharacterized ORFS, 70 proteins have no functional annotation and 132 proteins have a functional annotation.
 The group of 132 proteins are more likely to have a globular fold with properties of a typical protein than the first group of proteins because they have a known function.
-In our search for atypical proteins, we therefore focused our attention on the 70 proteins without known function.
-We divided these into two categories: in the first (25 proteins), the entire ORF is structurally uncharacterized; and in the second (45 proteins), only part of an ORF is uncharacterized, but structural assignments exist for other regions.
+In our search for atypical proteins, we therefore focussed our attention on the 70 proteins without known functions.
+We divided these into two categories: In the first (25 proteins), the entire ORF is structurally uncharacterized and in the second (45 proteins), only part of an ORF is uncharacterized, but structural assignments exist for other regions.
 We targeted the first group of 25 ORFs, representing full-length proteins with no homologs of known structure and no known function, for expression and purification.
-A full list of MG proteins with complete annotation describing their target-selection status is available at http://bioinfo.mbb.yale.edu/genome